 How the role of recruiters is changing—and what it means

-Perhaps you’ve reached the conclusion that being a recruiter is a dead-end job because of all the ways in which new technological advances are changing the industry, and are starting to wonder if it’s only a matter of time before human recruiters are no longer even needed.
+Perhaps you’ve reached the conclusion that being a recruiter is a dead-end job because of all the ways in which new technological advances, such as the rise of Artificial Intelligence, are changing the industry, and are starting to wonder if it’s only a matter of time before human recruiters are no longer even needed.
 The following key aspects of the human recruitment process can indeed be replaced by automation including:

 - Resume screening: Software is being utilized (and becoming more sophisticated) that can capably “learn” the requirements and skills needed for a particular job and identify qualified candidates accordingly.
 Increasingly sophisticated software is able to analyze historical performance data to determine those candidates who are most likely to be successful employees, using such information as experience, background, skills, and other qualifications to grade and rank potential candidates.